 The main symptoms of Lewy Body Disease are visual hallucinations, Parkinsonism (tremors and stiffness similar to that seen in Parkinson’s disease) and fluctuation in mental state so that the person may be lucid and clear at one time and confused, disoriented and bewildered at other times.

 Essential Tremor and Parkinson’s disease are different disorders.
 Essential tremor is characterised by shaking when movement is initiated, which can continue or worsen during movement.
-The symptoms of Parkinson’s disease include involuntary tremor at rest, muscle stiffness, slowness of movement and freezing.
+The symptoms of Parkinson’s disease include involuntary tremors at rest, muscle stiffness, slowness of movement and freezing.

 The Parkinson’s ACT also offers support to those with and other movement disorders in addition to Parkinson’s.